Psalms For Life

 There really is a God dispensing justice on earth.”

 Echoing themes we saw in Psalm 57, this psalm is concerned with how God can reign over a world filled with gross injustice.
 From David’s opening questions to his final confession, he’s disturbed by injustice operating in government’s highest levels.
-Arrogantly self-serving, its perpetrators do whatever they must to get whatever they want.
+Arrogantly self-serving, its perpetrators do whatever they must do to get whatever they want.
 Born liars, they’ve done wrong for so long that they’ve squandered all possibility of doing right.
 They’re venomous snakes utterly immune to control, vicious lions that must be defanged.

 David asks God to render the wicked harmless and then make a clean sweep of them, and to do so without delay.
 David is leaving vengeance to God—but not passively, indifferently.
 No, he’s desperate for God to act, to reestablish his rule in the world—for God’s kingdom to come.